MLS-Players raise fists, take a knee prior to return match | Sports-Games

 MLS-Players raise fists, take a knee prior to return match

-MLS players have also launched Black Players for Change, an organization that aims to make MLS more inclusive and elevate and amplify the voices of the Black community.
-Wednesday's MLS match, held inside the so-called "bubble" at the Disney Wide World of Sports Complex, marked the first North American professional men's sports league to return to action since the pandemic upended the sports calendar in mid-March.
+Wednesday's MLS match, held inside a bio-secure "bubble" at the Disney Wide World of Sports Complex, marked the first North American professional men's league to return to action since the pandemic upended the sports calendar in mid-March.

-Players in the National Women's Soccer League took a knee during the playing of the anthem before the first game of their tournament in Utah last month and players in England's Premier League have also adopted the gesture since Floyd's death.

 ALSO READ